 Indian Law for Property Distribution between Brothers and Sisters

-Once this partition agreement was altered, then every daughter, whether she was married or unmarried, was considered a member of her father’s (Hindu Undivided Family) HUF.
-She could then be appointed as the ‘karta’ or manager of her father’s HUF property even.
+Today, the Property Law in India states that every girl child, whether she's married or unmarried, will be considered a member of her father’s HUF (Hindu Undivided Family).
+She could also be appointed as the ‘karta’ or manager of her father’s HUF property.

 Table of Contents: